Kuba-rz/BattleshipsV2/README.md

 # BattleshipsV2
 A smiple console application for playing the battleships game.

+This application was created for me to get familiar with, and practice the new concept for me which is working in a TDD fashion.

 To get started and play the game, simply download the zip folder, unzip it and open it in an IDE.

 Having node installed, type 'node app.js' in the console.